Back to News

 A call to action arrow.

-CPP Announces Acquisition of MCA III Apartments in Los Angeles
+CPP Announces Acquisition of Ramona Park in Los Angeles County

-Renovations are expected to be complete by June 2025.
-The property’s affordability was set to expire in 2024, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
-Units will be set to 30%, 40%, 50%, or 60% of Area Median Income (AMI).
+Renovations are expected to be complete by the end of 2025.
+The property’s affordability was set to expire in October 2025, but with CPP’s involvement, the Section-8 Housing Assistance Payment (HAP) contract will be renewed for 20 years.
+All units will be income restricted to family households earning 30%, 40%, 50% and 60% percent of the Area Median Income (AMI).

-Additional partners on the project include the California Tax Credit Allocation Committee (CTCAC), who issued and allocated 9% LIHTC, U.S. Bank as the equity partner and construction lender, and KeyBank as the permanent lender, using a Freddie Mac Product.
+Additional partners on the project include the California Tax Credit Allocation Committee (CTCAC), who issued and allocated 9% LIHTC.
+WNC & Associates serves as the equity partner.
+US Bank is providing construction financing and Capital One serves as the permanent lender, using a Freddie Mac product.

 Read More